The Story of Safe Harbor

 During the 2011-2012 season, Safe Harbor provided 5,540 bed-nights and more than 11,000 meals to 158 different homeless men and women.

 The need is real.
-In January 2012, Street Outreach counted 906 homeless people and people at risk of homelessness in the Grand Traverse region.
+In January 2012, Goodwill’s Street Outreach program counted 906 homeless people and people at risk of homelessness in the Grand Traverse region.
 The homeless are also served by the Goodwill Inn, the Women’s Resource Center, and the homes of friends and relatives.

 “I assure you, when you did it for one of the least of these my brothers and sisters, you were doing it for me.”
 Matthew 25:40